I'm a research scientist at Google. If you wish to reach me, see my contact information.

 I also have a few comments about the TREC GOV2 data set, a list of coauthors, and some SVG maps that I created that show the "digital divide" of the web.
 There is also an SVG graph showing my mathematical genealogy.
 I was happy to find that I could trace it back to Gauss, Euler, and Descartes.

 The bomb making instructions are found elsewhere, along with an explanation.
+You might also wish to see my daughter's page (Kay McKelly.
 If you're feeling in a silly mood, be sure to also visit another creation of mine.
 Other stuff includes a list of anagrams and some good advice on your research career.